dreibh/system-tools/README.md

 ## UnixTS2Time

 UnixTS2Time converts a Unix timestamp to a date/time string.
 The Unix timestamp unit (seconds, milliseconds, microseconds, or nanoseconds) can in most cases be detected automatically by heuristic (see the manpage), if not specified explicitly.
-The fractional part is printed according to the current locale settings (i.e.&nbsp;with "." for en_US, "," for de_DE, etc.).

 Examples: